-1.3 The contents of the PfSH Green Belt and green infrastructure designation study brief and latest PfSH Statement of Common Ground2 have been reviewed to define the following policy ambitions for the protection of the countryside in South Hampshire:
+1.3 The contents of the PfSH Green Belt and green infrastructure designation study brief and latest PfSH Statement of Common Ground have been reviewed to define the following policy ambitions for the protection of the countryside in South Hampshire:

-- To focus development within South Hampshire's existing major urban areas first. - To ensure that the setting of settlements with distinct identities are protected by appropriate countryside gaps. - To protect and enhance South Hampshire's most valued landscapes3. - To protect and enhance South Hampshire's green infrastructure network, delivering biodiversity net gains, protecting and connecting communities and the countryside, restoring the Nature Recovery Network4 and building resilience to the effects of climate change5. - To co-ordinate a strategic approach to addressing the impact of development on the sub-region's sensitive ecological assets and functionally linked land6,
+- To focus development within South Hampshire's existing major urban areas first. - To ensure that the setting of settlements with distinct identities are protected by appropriate countryside gaps. - To protect and enhance South Hampshire's most valued landscapes. - To protect and enhance South Hampshire's green infrastructure network, delivering biodiversity net gains, protecting and connecting communities and the countryside, restoring the Nature Recovery Network and building resilience to the effects of climate change. - To co-ordinate a strategic approach to addressing the impact of development on the sub-region's sensitive ecological assets and functionally linked land,

-1 PfSH is a partnership of eleven local planning authorities in South Hampshire comprising the unitary authorities of Portsmouth and Southampton; the district authorities of Eastleigh, East Hampshire, Fareham, Gosport, Havant, Test Valley, New Forest and Winchester; New Forest National Park Authority and Hampshire County Council.
-2 Partnership for South Hampshire - Statement of Common Ground, October 2021 different approaches to protecting valued landscapes.
-4 Hampshire and Isle of Wight Nature Partnership and Wildlife Trusts Nature Recovery Networks
+&lt;sup>1 PfSH is a partnership of eleven local planning authorities in South Hampshire comprising the unitary authorities of Portsmouth and Southampton; the district authorities of Eastleigh, East Hampshire, Fareham, Gosport, Havant, Test Valley, New Forest and Winchester; New Forest National Park Authority and Hampshire County Council.
+Partnership for South Hampshire - Statement of Common Ground, October 2021 different approaches to protecting valued landscapes.
+Hampshire and Isle of Wight Nature Partnership and Wildlife Trusts Nature Recovery Networks

-3 Undesignated or designated, given the PfSH authorities have particularly the international designations in the Solent7 and New Forest8.
+&lt;sup>3 Undesignated or designated, given the PfSH authorities have particularly the international designations in the Solent and New Forest.

-5 Environment Act, UK Government, 2021
+&lt;sup>5 Environment Act, UK Government, 2021

-6 Directive 2009/147/EC of the Conservation of Wild Birds
+&lt;sup>6 Directive 2009/147/EC of the Conservation of Wild Birds